 Regulations of Security Protection of Critical Information Infrastructure

-The Regulations of Security Protection of Critical Information Infrastructure (only available in Chinese here) entered into effect on 1 September 2021 and is the implementing rules of the CSL, specifically regulating critical information infrastructure ('CII').
-CII herein will refer to the critical network facilities and information systems in important industries and areas such as public telecommunication and information service, energy, transport, water conservancy, finance, public service, e-government and science, and technology industry for national defence, which may seriously endanger the national security, national economy, people's livelihood, and public welfare once they are subject to any destruction, loss of function, or data leakage.
+The Regulations of Security Protection of Critical Information Infrastructure (only available in Chinese here) entered into effect on 1 September 2021 and are the implementing rules of the CSL, specifically regulating CII.
+CII refer to the critical network facilities and information systems in important industries and areas such as public telecommunication and information service, energy, transport, water conservancy, finance, public service, e-government and science, and technology industry for national defence, which may seriously endanger the national security, national economy, people's livelihood, and public welfare once they are subject to any destruction, loss of function, or data leakage.
 The important industries will formulate the rules for identification of CII respectively and submit such rules to the State Council for record-filing.

 Administrative regulations on the credit reference sector

 The Administrative Regulations on the Credit Reference Sector (only available in Chinese here) sets forth a series of rules for the collection, use, processing, disclosure, and transfer of personal information by credit reference agencies.